CindyLingruixin/VGO_node_server/README.md

 "message" Format: just a regular string

-(more socket methods are comming, stay tuned...)
+(more socket methods are coming, stay tuned...)

 ##Some Server & Database Instructions:

-###How to connect to our server linux machine through PuTTY:
+###How to connect to our server Linux machine through PuTTY:

 1. Download 'putty.exe' from this Google Drive (Windows Version) or from web (if you use Mac)
 2. Download the 'vgo_putty_keypair.ppk' from Google Drive